 Any request to defer a charity's Annual Information Statement submission date must be in writing and from a charity's authorised person - for example, a primary contact or Responsible Person.
 For the request to be considered, it must also include:

 - the reason for the delay in submission (which must be circumstances beyond the charity’s control), and

 - the new Annual Information Statement due date being requested.

 Written requests must be sent to email@example.com before the Annual Information Statement is due.

 Charities that are seeking deferral of their Annual Information Statement submission and have other obligations to a state or territory regulator should check with that regulator for information about their reporting requirements.

 Reporting JobKeeper payments in your charity's Annual Information Statement

-JobKeeper payments are included in determining your charity's size based on its revenue.
+If your charity claimed JobKeeper payments, they must be included in determining your charity's size based on its revenue.
 They should be recorded as revenue from government in the financial information within your charity's Annual Information Statement.
-For more about Jobkeeper payments, including eligibility, contact the ATO.

 Charity meetings and AGMs